 You know the feeling.
 Calls are coming in, you’re running around trying to organise everybody (and everything!) while remaining as calm, friendly and professional as humanly possible.
 It’s a big ask!
 In fact, sometimes, it feels impossible.
-But you have to persevere because one slip or one bad phone call could be enough to tarnish the salon’s reputation.
+But you have to keep your composure because one slip or one bad phone call could be enough to tarnish the salon’s reputation.
 With that in mind, we’ve listed 7 musts in terms of salon phone manner.

 1. Smile And Breathe

 Next, smile!
 Believe it or not, the tone of your voice changes when you smile.
 So even if you don’t feel like smiling, fake it: it makes you sound friendly.

-2. Use The Client’s Name
+2. Use The Caller’s Name

 3. Be Consistent With Your Face-To-Face Manner